 Hosting a Sustainable Energy Day is your opportunity to shape the conversation around renewables and drive meaningful change in your community.
 Over the years, we have had the opportunity to learn from thousands of Sustainable Energy Days across Europe and beyond.
-We observed that conversations are most valuable when accompanied by concrete action, so take note of our guide to ensure your event has an impact.
+We observed that conversations are most valuable when accompanied by concrete action, so we put together a guide to help you ensure that your event has an impact.

 Identify your goals